leodesouza/pyenty/doc/_build/html/_sources/tutorial.txt

 ====================================

-First of all, you must know that Pyenty was developed and tested using Python 3 (3.4) and before start, you have to install the following dependencies.
+First of all, you have to know that Pyenty was developed and tested using Python 3 (3.4) and before start, you have to install the following dependencies.

 `Tornado <https://github.com/tornadoweb/tornado/>`_::